RecursiveFaith/qrcoding/README.md

 You can also just clone or download the files in this repo and open them in a browser.
 You only have to manually create the file once, you can extend the LLM OS by simply scanning QR codes into the OS directly

 Data is persisted using the browser's IndexedDB API.
 If you open these files directly, the data will be mapped to that specific filename.
 Changing the filename would generate a new IndexedDB database (while keeping the old one).
 For production use, it's recommended to run a server (todo: explain how).

-### How It Works
-The system reimagines IndexedDB as the filesystem, with a table called page where the window.location #hashstring is used as the key.
-The value is rendered by the browser as raw HTML + JavaScript.
-Each #hashstring is displayed in a textarea and iframe, allowing editing and rendering.
-The URL itself acts as a prompting interface, enabling LLM edits with a ?prompt parameter.
-Opening multiple tabs to the same #hashstring keeps them synced, preventing accidental edits and allowing simultaneous viewing and editing.

 <table>
   <thead>